-Landing a sponsor as a clay shooter can completely change the course of your career, so James Simon is going to explain how to get sponsored.
+Want to get to the Classic?
+This is where you start as we continue on our journey of what it takes to become a clay shooter.
+This time, we discuss landing your first sponsor, which as a clay shooter can completely change the course of your career.
+James Simon is going to explain how to get sponsored.

-Firstly, we will show you a point by point plan on how to bag a sponsorship deal, but stick around because next we will be bringing you part 2 of how to get a clay shooting sponsorship – tips from those who have done it!
+Firstly, we will show you a point by point plan on how to bag a sponsorship deal, but for more on the subject, you can read our second part of the guide which discusses how to get a clay shooting sponsorship with tips from those who have done it!

 When considering how to get sponsored as a professional clay shooter, you might be thinking about fame, status, free stuff – and why not, what’s not to like?